edrlab/lcp-server/README.md

 If you wish to prepare an installation in Production mode, you must first clone the software.

-Create a working folder (ex. lcp-server), and from this folder, enter:
+Create a working folder (ex. `edrlab`) and, from this folder, enter:

 ```sh
 git clone https://github.com/edrlab/lcp-server.git